arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Azure Webjobs_

-	> **Speaking Point:** A Webjob allowsus to run background tasks in the same context as the Web Site.
+	> **Speaking Point:** A Webjob allows us to run background tasks in the same context as the Web Site.

 1. Switch back to the **ClipMeme** solution in **Visual Studio**.